 From the intersection of Route 30 and Route 3 in Tupper Lake follow Route 3 toward Piercefield.
 Drive through Piercefield into Gale and locate the Massawepie Boy Scout Camp on the left.
 Drive down this dirt road for 1.2 miles to a parking area on the left.

-Massawepie Lake is a very large body of water.
+Type of water: Massawepie Lake is a very large body of water, over 400 acres in size.
 Under most conditions it is calm, especially near shore.
 Out in the open water it does have the potential to be rough going.